 Opening Keynote at Data Platforms 2017 with Qubole Co-Founder/CEO Ashish Thusoo

 All businesses are now in the data business.
 Whether ingesting interaction clickstream and transactional data from customers or IoT data from various machines monitoring one another (servers, thermostats, and so forth), this real-time data needs to be enriched with enterprise information housed somewhere in the data lake.
 Data teams need to quickly locate, access and combine this enterprise information with the real-time data, gleaning insights that can lead to action.
-Whether the outcome is serving up relevant ads, detecting fraudulent behaviour, or recommending relevant next-best-actions for consumers, all of these use-cases can be based on a modern data platform.
+Whether the outcome is serving up relevant ads, detecting fraudulent behavior, or recommending relevant next-best-actions for consumers, all of these use-cases can be based on a modern data platform.

 Industry Data Trends